URBACT supports cities to develop integrated practices

 There are three types of Networks under URBACT IV, which cities and other bodies – metropolitan areas, specialised agencies, districts and boroughs – can apply to join:

 - Action Planning Networks – cities and local stakeholders co-produce an Integrated Action Plan to tackle their common challenges.
-Read stories of cities in action here.

 - Transfer Networks – cities share and adapt a successful Good Practice that has already been implemented in a Network’s city.
-Discover how good practices can be transferred from one city to another here.

-- Innovation Transfer Mechanism Networks – cities adapt the experience of a successful Urban Innovative Actions’ project and develop an investment plan to implement it.
+- Innovation Transfer Networks – cities adapt the experience of a successful Urban Innovative Actions’ project and develop an investment plan to implement it.